qgis/QGIS-Enhancement-Proposals/qep-344-copy-move-rotate-annotation-layers.md

 ## Summary

 This QEP proposes to enhance annotation layers in QGIS by adding support for moving, copying, and rotating annotation items.
-These improvements aim to align the editing experience of the layout designer, improving overall UX consistency across the application.
+These improvements aim to align the annotating editing experience to that of the layout designer, improving overall UX consistency across the application.

 ## Proposed Solution